Itguru14/tag-dssg-2023-lbc/README.md

 To use this repo it is recommended you create a fork of this repo and then make a clone of your fork to run some \
 some of the codes locally in addition to using google colab to run the LBC_main.ipnyb file.

+The first we need to accomplish is automate data transfer from google drive to local.
+Please see the folder "datapipelines" in the current repository for a script that list all of the files and folder in your google drive by using a unique ID and name for each listing. you may then use the ID corresponding to any folder  or file to pull that folder or file from google drive